Raneem-Khafagy/VetChain-RAG/chain/chain_README.md

 * [ ] `out/reports/verification_merged.json` present
 * [ ] RAG API returns `verified_onchain` and `receipt_html` per case
 * [ ] `out/snapshot/latest.json` present (latest block cached)

----

-**That’s it.** Drop this in as `README.txt`, and you’re ready to verify anchors, prove integrity, and surface trust signals in your RAG answers.